SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Methods

-The prediction of protein property is a complex task, which requires considering the interactions and associations between residues.
-With the aim to capture the implicit relationship and improve the prediction accuracy, we utilize the multihead attention mechanism~\cite{vaswani2017attention} to obtain the attention distributions on different sub-spaces of input protein sequence.
-Each head of the multihead attention mechanism learns similarity weights between residues independently.
-In our Multihead Attention Head (MAH) (Fig~\ref{fig:arch}.D2), the extracted features are firstly fed into 3 linear projection layers to generate query, key, and value variables, which then interact with each other in the multihead attention layer.
-After several other layers similar to BERT~\cite{devlin2019bert}, the hidden features are passed into the attention pooling layer and the final prediction layer for property prediction.
+The prediction of protein properties is a complex task that requires consideration of the interactions and associations between residues.
+To capture the implicit relationship and improve the prediction accuracy, we utilize the multi-head attention mechanism~\cite{vaswani2017attention} to obtain the attention distributions in different sub-spaces of the input protein sequence.
+Our Multi-head Attention Head (MAH) (Figure~\ref{fig:arch}.D2) processes the extracted features through three linear projection layers to generate query, key, and value representations.
+These are fed into a multi-head attention layer with 4 attention heads, followed by a dropout layer (rate=0.1), residual connection, and layer normalization as in the standard transformer architecture~\cite{vaswani2017attention}.
+The processed features are then passed through the attention pooling layer and a final linear projection layer for property prediction.
+This structure enables the model to capture complex relationships between amino acid residues through self-attention mechanisms.